Decommissioning a Domain Controller

 Transfer of any remaining operations master roles.

-If the domain controller cannot contact another domain controller during Active Directory removal, the decommissioning operation fails.
-As with the installation process, test the communication infrastructure before you run the installation wizard.
-Before you remove AD DS, use the same connectivity tests that you used before you installed AD DS.
+If the domain controller cannot contact the other domain controllers during Active Directory removal, the decommissioning operation fails.
+As with the installation process, test the communication infrastructure prior to running the installation wizard.
+When you remove Active Directory, use the same connectivity tests that you used during the installation of Active Directory.

-If any verification test fails, do not continue until you determine the problems and fixthem.
+If any of the verification tests fail, do not continue until you determine and fix the problems.
 If these tests fail, the uninstallation is also likely to fail.

-If the domain controller hosts encrypted documents, perform the following procedure before you remove AD DS to ensure that the encrypted files can be recovered after AD DS is removed:
+If the domain controller hosts encrypted documents, perform the following procedure before you remove Active Directory to ensure that the encrypted files can be recovered after Active Directory is removed:

-If the domain controller hosts encrypted documents and you backed up the certificate and private key before you removed AD DS, perform the following procedure to import the certificate to the server again:
+If the domain controller hosts encrypted documents and you backed up the certificate and private key before you remove Active Directory, perform the following procedure to re-import the certificate to the server:

-You may not want to remove the server object if it hosts something in addition to AD DS, for example, Microsoft Exchange.
+The administrator may not want to remove the Server object if it hosts something in addition to Active Directory—Microsoft Exchange, for example.